fwg-dev/-task-list-app-sinatra-/README.md

 ### Getting Started

 To run this app:
-* git clone - git@github.com:fwg-dev/-task-list-app-sinatra-.git
+* Fork and clone the repo
-* bundle install
+* Run bundle install
-* rake db:migrate
+* Run rake db:migrate
-* rake db:seed
+* Run rake db:seed
-* shotgun config.ru
+* Run shotgun config.ru
 * Navigate to localhost:9393/ on your browser

 ### License